 About the Community Engagement Fund

-Community boards and funding panels receive a set amount of funding to allocate each financial year.
-Each board and panel receives 40 cents per resident within their boundaries.
+Community boards and funding panels receive a set amount of funding to give out to applicants each financial year.

 Community funding panels